kalavai-net/kalavai-client/docs/docs/end2end.md

   - VPN
 ---

-# End to end walkthrough: how to boostrap a multi-node AI cluster
+# End to end walkthrough: how to bootstrap a multi-node AI cluster

 ## Setting up the environment